crytic/etheno/README.md

 etheno --ganache
 ```

-* `--ganache-port` will set the port on which Ganache is run; if omitted, Etheno will choose the lowest port higher than the port on which Etheno's JSON RPC server is running
+* `--ganache-port` will set the port on which Ganache is run; if omitted, Etheno will choose the lowest port higher than the port on which Etheno’s JSON RPC server is running
 * `--ganache-args` lets you pass additional arguments to Ganache
 * `--accounts` or `-a` sets the number of accounts to create in Ganache (default is 10)
 * `--balance` or `-b` sets the default balance (in Ether) to seed to each Ganache account (default is 100.0)